toxictripod0/Corruption-of-Champions-Mod/ISSUE_TEMPLATE.md

 3.

 If possible, attach a save file that reproduces the issue.
-Please be aware that any files uploaded here are publicly accessible and cannot be deleted (but the link to them can be removed).
+Please be aware that any files uploaded here are publicly accessible and cannot be deleted (however, the link to them can be removed).